QuanlingDeng/QuanlingDeng.github.io/_pages/about.md

 ---
 permalink: /
-title: "Tntroduction"
+title: "A brief biography"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Biography:

 Quanling Deng was born in Hunan, China.
 He moved to the USA to study mathematics in August 2011 and graduated with a Ph.D. in mathematics at the University of Wyoming in May 2016.
 In October 2016, he joined Curtin University as a research associate at the Department of Applied Geology.
-He is a member of Curtin Institute for Computation and Curtin TIGeR.
-He is a co-chair for a thematic workshop at the International Conference on Computational Science (ICCS).
-He visited many universities and institutes such as École des Ponts ParisTech (ENPC), INRIA Paris, AGH University of Science and Technology, University of Minnesota, Texas A\&M University and North Carolina State University for research collaborations and projects.
-He is in his early academic career and has 19 peer-reviewed publications.
-His research focuses on numerical analysis, numerical methods for PDEs, scientific computing, and flow in porous media.
-His current research focuses on numerical spectral approximation and the development of high-order unconditionally stable time-integration schemes.
+He became an affilated member of Curtin Institute for Computation and Curtin TIGeR.
+He joined the Department of Mathematics at the University of Wisconsin-Madison as a Van Vleck Visiting Assistant Professor position on March 12, 2020 (right before the university lockdown due to the COVID-19 pandemic).

 A data-driven personal website